-*Note: Upon conclusion of the initial interview and formal acceptance into 180° Juvenile Diversion, clients should be prepared to make a down payment of $300.
+*Note: Upon conclusion of the initial interview and formal acceptance into 180° Diversion, clients should be prepared to make a down payment.
 (See Program Fees for more information regarding the payment schedule.)

 Class Sessions Participants are required to attend evening classes held 2 nights a week for 2-3 hours, lasting for 12-14 weeks.
 The foundations of the classes are the Creating Lasting Family Connections (CLFC) and Strengthening Families Program (SFP) curricula which focus on effective communication, alcohol and other drug abuse and strengthening family relationships.

 Additional classes include information about: anger/stress management, budgeting/personal finance, nutrition/wellness, college/continuing education, employment and navigating the court system.
 Young adults are separated based on gender, age and level of offense whenever possible.
-Class size is limited to 20 students.
 Program participants and parents evaluate supplemental classes, as well as the primary course, on a regular basis.

 Connect with us!
 Facebook Twitter LinkedIn YouTube Flickr

 Waukesha County Acceptable Use Policy | Legal Notices | Privacy